Microsoft Dataverse and model-driven apps activity logging

 Repeat steps 5 - 9 for other entities you want to audit.

-Turn on audit logging in Microsoft 365.
+Turn on audit logging in Microsoft Purview.
 See Turn audit log search on or off.

-Review your audit data using reports in Microsoft 365 Security and Compliance Center
+Review your audit data using reports in Microsoft Purview compliance portal

-When audit log search is turned on in the Microsoft 365 Security and Compliance Center, user and admin activity from your organization is recorded in the audit log and retained for 90 days.
+When audit log search is turned on in the Microsoft Purview compliance portal, user and admin activity from your organization is recorded in the audit log and retained for 90 days.
 However, your organization might not want to record and retain audit log data.
 Or you might be using a third-party security information and event management (SIEM) application to access your auditing data.
-In those cases, a global admin can turn off audit log search in Microsoft 365.
-For more information, see Auditing solutions in Microsoft 365.
+In those cases, a global admin can turn off audit log search in Microsoft Purview.
+For more information, see Auditing solutions in Microsoft Purview.

 To use the preconfigured reports, go to https://protection.office.com > Search & investigation > Audit log search and select the Dynamics 365 activities tab.

 You can create your own reports to review your audit data.
-See Search the audit log in the Security & Compliance Center.
+See Search the audit log in the Purview compliance portal.

 For a list of what's logged with Activity Logging, see Microsoft.Crm.Sdk.Messages Namespace.